 Leg pain that doesn't have an obvious cause like an injury might be due to a circulatory problem.
 If you have unexplained leg pain or swelling, vascular surgeon Dennis Resetarits, MD, of Surgical Care East, PLLC in Camillus, New York, can help.
 Dr. Resetarits and his team are able to diagnose the cause of your leg pain and treat conditions like venous insufficiency using advanced, minimally invasive techniques.
 Call Surgical Care East, PLLC to schedule a consultation or book an appointment online today.

-Leg pain is often a symptom of vascular disorders — problems with the veins and arteries in your legs.
+Leg pain is often a symptom of vascular disorders — problems with the veins and arteries that often result in centralized pain on the veins in your legs.
 Common causes of vascular leg pain include:

 CVI is a condition that causes varicose veins to appear on your legs.
 These large, unsightly veins form when the valves in your leg veins stop working properly.